SarahGilbert064/ScreamBnB-old/CapstoneProposal.md

 List the absolute minimum features the project requires to meet this purpose or goal:

-* User authenication for those who want to save leave a review on their stay and/or add to the fanbase 'suggestions' list
+* User authenication for those who want to leave a review on their stay and/or add to the fanbase 'suggestions' list
 * Built in database with information on haunted places, their history, location, and reviews
 * Information/links for history and booking a stay